 Eutrema Japonicum is a semi-aquatic plant with a thick stem, rounded leaves and white flowers, of which all parts are edible.
 As a potent antioxidant with strong antibacterial properties, it has been part of Japanese life since ancient times.

 Today, you can buy wasabi as a paste or powder but be warned: Real wasabi is costly, and the flavour starts deteriorating to almost nothing within half an hour after pasting it.
 At most, you’ll buy a mixture of mustard, horseradish, and other things with a small percentage of real wasabi, or maybe none at all.

 Sushi fans know wasabi as the blob of green paste accompanying the carefully crafted squares and rounds the Japanese-clad waitron comes to present to you – ever so slightly more dignified than any other waitron could ever be.

-About fifteen years ago, just after we arrived in a brand-new country, one of our staff members told us we should try the sushi place downstairs.
+About fifteen years ago, just after we arrived in a brand-new country, one of my husband’s colleagues told us we should try the sushi place downstairs.
 ‘The best in the city’, he said.

 We knew nothing about sushi except that it was raw fish and rice wrapped in seaweed (yuck!), but the impetuous excitement of a new adventure propelled us down the stairs to our very first lunch out.

 The stately entrance should have warned us, but we became blind to visual clues.
 Only when an almost empty restaurant stretched before us in starched white linen and dinner napkins did we stop dead in our tracks.
 The waitron came towards us with a smile as bright as the Polish cut glass on the tables, and it was too late to leg it.